mstksg/inCode/copy/entries/invent-matrices.md

 *   $\hat{C} = \hat{A}\hat{B}$ is a $O \times N$ matrix representing a linear
     transformation from an N-dimensional space to an O-dimensional space.

+Again -- manipulation of our *encodings* can manifest the manipulation in the *linear transformations* that we want.

 Symbolically, if we treat function application as matrix-vector multiplication, this means that $\hat{A}\hat{B}$ is defined such that
 $(\hat{A}\hat{B})\mathbf{x} = \hat{A}(\hat{B}\mathbf{x})$.